-Using components from this library might conflict with other ones from different libraries or components from your own app.
-To prevent this you can opt to prefixing Blade UI Kit components by default to prevent these collisions.
+Components from this library might conflict with other ones from different libraries, or components from your own app.
+To prevent this, you can opt to add a prefix to the Blade UI Kit components.
 You can do this by setting the

 prefix option in the config file: